The Imprint Programme · ten facets · one architecture

 PLUSH

 A softer key.
-The treatise opens its palm.
+The work opens its palm.

 The only daylight on the imprint.
 Pale silks, pillows, a colonnade glimpsed through the cup of two hands.